 It is convenient to calculate the $SL\nu$ using the method of exact solutions \cite{StudTern_PLB2005,Stud:2008}, in which the initial and final neutrino states in matter are described by the modified Dirac equation \cite{StudTern_PLB2005,Lob_PLB619} and the transition among them with radiation of a photon is represented by the usual Feynman diagram with the standard magnetic dipole electromagnetic vertex.
 The modified Dirac equation for neutrino handles the case of net coherent neutrino interaction with matter particles and has the general form:

+where for $\gamma^5$ we follow the representation introduced in the textbook \cite{BerLifPit_1982}.
 The 4-vector $f^{\mu}$ describes neutrino interaction with matter and generally represents a linear combination of 4-vectors $j^{\mu}_f$ of matter current and 4-vectors $\lambda^{\mu}_f$ of matter polarization for each matter component $f$ (for usual matter $f=e,\ p, \ n$).
 The coefficients of the combination are determined by the specific type of neutrino interaction with matter particles.
 The current and polarization vectors are given, respectively, by \cite{StudTern_PLB2005}

 and